microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/calico/_index.md

     ![Find the pod label policy for Kubernetes cluster](./09.png)
     ![BuiltIn label policy for Kubernetes cluster](./10.png)

-* Click this policy, and assign it to your resource group which include the arc clusters.
+* Click this policy, and assign it to your Azure resource group which includes the Azure Arc-enabled Kubernetes clusters.
 Alternatively, you can assign the policy to entre Azure subscription.

   ![Assign Azure policy ](./11.png)

 * After the assignment, the policy task will start the evaluation against arc enabled cluster under your resource group.
 If you have 2 clusters installed calicocloud/calico enterprise, it will show as  "compliant" with `2 out of 2 ` (The gatekeeper will look for deployment with label 'apiserver' as audit labellist).
 To check this, go back to the main Policy page in the Azure portal.